Skip to site content

 Share

-This is done with a fasting blood test known as a lipid panel that measures cholesterol and triglyceride levels.
+A blood test called a lipid panel checks your cholesterol and triglyceride levels.

 Types of Cholesterol